waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### proposal.review_rejected

-Notifies call managers that a review was cancelled or rejected.
+A notification to the call managers about a rejected review.

 #### Templates